Your BJJ Guide

 5. Modify As You Go

-The beauty of designing games is flexibility.
+The beauty of designing games lies in their flexibility.
 If something feels too easy, too chaotic, or too slow:

 • Change the rules